vlp443/gonephishing/README.md

 # gonephishing

-Generate phishing urls for demos and fun, not to be used for evil.
+Generate phishing urls for demos and fun (serious security research), not to be used for evil.

 ### clone